zehdari/Databases-GP24/README.md

 # Project Setup Instructions

+## ALTERNATIVE

+To set up the DB without the .bat script, the SQL setup file for relative folders (i.e. "../data/AAPL Historical Data.csv") is in utils/CreateDBWindowsNobat.sql
+Run the sql script, then proceed to step 2.

 ## 1. Run the Database Setup Script

 To set up the database, execute the following command: